mbrt/blog/content/posts/better-design-docs/index.md

 ### Do nothing

-The most important alternative, I would always like to see in a design, is the default “do nothing" option.
+The most important alternative, I would always like to see in a design, is the default "do nothing" option.
 I'm going to add it here as well: what about not using design docs at all?
-Doing decisions through very small, incremental changes that can be discussed within a team, or having a lead making those decisions.
-One prominent proponent of this idea is 37 Signals, which [suggests](https://basecamp.com/gettingreal/11.2-dont-do-dead-documents) not using designs at all and if anything, “this process shouldn't take more than one day".
-The focus is on mocks and coding.
+For example, doing decisions through very small, incremental changes that can be discussed within a team, or having a lead making those decisions.
+One prominent proponent of this idea is 37 Signals, which [suggests](https://basecamp.com/gettingreal/11.2-dont-do-dead-documents) not using designs at all and if really forced, "this process shouldn't take more than one day".
+The focus is on mocks and coding instead.

-There are areas where this can work just fine, especially with [two-way doors](https://aws.amazon.com/executive-insights/content/how-amazon-defines-and-operationalizes-a-day-1-culture/) decisions, or UI changes for an App.
+There are areas where this can work just fine, especially with [two-way doors](https://aws.amazon.com/executive-insights/content/how-amazon-defines-and-operationalizes-a-day-1-culture/) decisions, or UI changes for an app.
 I didn't find this working well enough when decisions impact multiple teams or are not easily reversible.
 For example, security or data protection changes cannot be made without deliberate discussions.
 Large architectural changes or new technologies also require scrutiny and discussion.
 Failing that, organizations will rely on decisions being made by the quickest person implementing them, or leaders in an untransparent way.
 Both of which result in suboptimal and sometimes disastrous results.
-A common example of that is introducing a new technology just for someone to learn it, rather than solving a real problem.
-We all know how this
-ends: people introducing this new technology leave and the remaining are stuck with an inconsistent architecture.
-This can repeat multiple times, until the result is so unnecessarily complex, that every successive change requires a lot of discussion or is plain impossible.
+A common example of that is introducing a new technology just because someone wants to learn it, rather than solving a real problem.
+We all know how this ends: people introducing this new technology leave and the remaining are stuck with an inconsistent architecture.
+This can happen multiple times, until the result is so unnecessarily complex that every successive change requires a lot of discussion or is plain impossible.
 If design docs are not used here either, this means many repetitive meetings and slow progress.

 ## Conclusions

 Design documents should not be a pain to read and write.
 They should not slow people down, nor make them feel stupid.
 They should be used as a [shift-left](https://en.wikipedia.org/wiki/Shift-left_testing) tool to iterate on ideas collaboratively, efficiently and transparently.
-Furthermore, serve as an accelerator for quality and knowledge sharing.
+Furthermore, they should serve as an accelerator for quality and knowledge sharing.

 To facilitate moving from painful to useful, keep in mind the following key goals of a doc: